pulumi/registry/themes/default/content/registry/packages/synced-folder/_index.md

 layout: overview
 ---

-A Pulumi component that synchronizes the contents of a local folder to Amazon S3, Azure Blob Storage, or Google Cloud Storage.
+A Pulumi component that synchronizes the contents of a local folder to any Amazon S3 bucket, Azure Blob Storage container, or Google Cloud Storage bucket.
+Use this component to publish content easily to your cloud provider of choice.

-## Examples
+## Usage

-The following examples show you how to use the component, or something.

 ### Sync to Amazon S3